By: Ryan M. Bowker | Published: December 26, 2025 | Updated: August 8, 2026

 HOA and ARC friendly proportions

 Transitional coastal plans bridge the gap between traditional and modern design.
 They’re increasingly popular with buyers who want a fresh look without going ultra-modern.
+They also facilitate the easy incorporation of many of our favorite coastal home features.

 Why they work: